The 14 best Florida beaches for families (updated for 2025)

 Manatee Public Beach has everything families need for a Florida beach vacation (Photo: Bradenton Area Convention and Visitors Bureau)

 Start your Manatee Public Beach day at Anna Maria Island Beach Cafe with an order of all-you-can-eat pancakes.
 This is also the spot on Anna Maria Island where you can rent chairs and umbrellas; find beach restrooms, showers, and changing areas; and pick up T-shirts, towels, and other necessities at the gift shop.
+Lifeguards are on duty watching over the Gulf Coast shoreline, and a playground and volleyball courts offer alternatives to swimming.
+End the day back at the cafe area with an ice cream cone or drink at the Bamboo Beach Bar.

-Where to Stay Near Manatee Public Beach, Florida
+Where to stay near Manatee Public Beach, Florida

 11. Fort De Soto Park